Opioid Agonist Treatment

 What services do we provide?

-We supply individuals who use substances with a replacement drug, a prescribed medicine such as methadone or Suboxone, which is administered orally in our supervised clinical settings.
+We supply individuals who use opioids with a replacement drug, medications like suboxone and methadone, which is administered orally in our supervised clinical settings.
 Individuals who receive treatment also have access to:

 - Medical and counselling services

 Who can access these services?

 Individuals who are addicted to opioid drugs such as heroin, oxycodone, hydromorphone and fentanyl.